Teal: Learning-Accelerated Optimization of WAN Traffic Engineering: COMA details

 where we perform Monte Carlo sampling to estimate the counterfactual baseline, e.g., by drawing a number of random samples for $a_i' \sim \pi_{\theta}(\cdot |s_i)$.
 The gradient of $\theta$ is then given by

 which is used for training the policy network with standard policy gradient.
-In reality, \sysname trains the FlowGNN and the policy network of COMA$^*$ end to end, so $\theta$ represents all the parameters to learn in the end-to-end model, meaning that the gradient is backpropagated from the policy network to the FlowGNN.
+In practice, \sysname trains FlowGNN and the policy network of COMA$^*$ end to end, so $\theta$ represents all the parameters to learn in the end-to-end model, backpropagating gradients from the policy network to FlowGNN.